 Silicone has good properties of resistance and insulation, which is why it is preferred in the power industry.
-The solid-liquid injection is based on fixed and irregular shapes, and the extrusion process in the power field is based on round tubes, but both methods are capable of withstanding ultra-high voltage characteristics.
-They are mostly utilized in power transmission lines as well as terminals.
-The extrusion process in the power communication field is round silicone tubes, while the injection is irregular.
+The solid-liquid injection fixed and irregular shapes, while the extrusion process produces long round tubes.
+Both methods are capable of withstanding ultra-high voltage characteristics and are used in power transmission lines and terminals.

 The silicone tubing extrusion process is mostly utilized in the medical field for cooperation with the solid-liquid injection process.
 The extrusion process is mostly responsible for producing drainage pipes.
 The liquid-injection process functions to mainly produce irregular pipes.
 The extrusion process produces regular pipes, but the raw materials of the liquid process and the cost of all aspects of the equipment will be more than the cost of the extrusion process.
 Therefore when producing regular pipelines, the lower-cost extrusion process can be utilized.